 Yes, you will be battered and bruised.
 There will be damage to the ship that will need to be patched and it won't be as it was before.
 There will be scars and places in your heart and soul that may always need tending.

 But you be able to go back out to the ocean where you belong because, "A ship is safe in the harbor, but that's not what ships are built for."

 "A ship is safe in the harbor, but that's not what ships are built for."

 We feel it is important to address the unique grief-related needs of the LGBTQ+ community.
 While fundamentally, the grief experience is universal to all, individuals who identify as LGBTQ+ often experience a more complicated grief experience.
 This is often due to society's lack of compassion, empathy, and understanding of their grief experience of which results in the feeling that their grief is not recognized or validated.

 Unfortunately, it is not uncommon for LGBTQ+ individuals to be invalidated by the cisgender, hetero-dominant culture.
 For example, often LGBTQ+ relationships may not be recognized by healthcare institutions, employers, or family.
 When this happens, partners/spouses may not have control to make important decisions regarding healthcare, finances, or funeral arrangements, regardless of legal marital status.

 Another example is for many LGBTQ+ couples and families who are experiencing grief over a pregnancy loss may experience their grief not validated as they are not of the cisgender hetero-dominant culture.
 It's oftentimes perceived that since they didn't conceive or were pregnant themselves the grief they feel over the loss of the pregnancy is discounted or ignored.

-My practice recognizes and affirms the unique grief experiences of the LGBTQ+ community and imbeds affirming all grief experiences into my practice with the goal of being inclusive and supportive of LGBTQ+ grievers.
+Our practice recognizes and affirms the unique grief experiences of the LGBTQ+ community and imbeds affirming all grief experiences into our practice with the goal of being inclusive and supportive of LGBTQ+ grievers.